judithleao/Difference-DataAnalysts-and-DataScientists/README.md

 In summary, the data shows that Data Analyst and Data Scientist roles are rather distinct from each other.
 They are differentiated in their usage of tools/tech, where Data Analysts are heavier on SQL, BI tools/dashboards and Excel, and Data Scientists use more Python and Machine Learning tools.

 ## File descriptions
 This repository contains one notebook in the 'code' folder, the .gitignore and the README.
+It contains 2 datasets in the data folder:
+* The Stack Overflow data contains survey results from the stackoverflow developer survey on a respondent level.
+* The Kaggle data contains web-scraped data on job ads.
 See below to how to best set yourself up to run the notebook.

 ## How to use this notebook:
 ### Setting yourself up to run the notebook
-You need to download the data if you want to run the notebook.
-Please create a directory called 'data' that is at the same level as 'code' directory.
+You can retrieve the data directly when cloning the repo.
+Otherwise, please create a directory called 'data' that is at the same level as 'code' directory.
 Create a directory within 'data' called 'stackoverflow_survey' and save the datafile from Stack Overflow as *survey_results_public.csv* in it.
 Create a second directory withon 'data' called 'kaggle_ds_jobs' and save the datafile from Kaggle as *DataScientist.csv* in it.

 ### Structure of notebook:
 The notebook consists of three main sections: